ItsLucas/luadec-rust/README.md

 - macOS (tested)
 - Other Unix-like systems (should work)

+## Features

+- `lua-5.1-32`: Build with 32-bit Lua 5.1 support (useful for compatibility with older or 32-bit Lua bytecode)

 ## Safety

 This crate provides a safe interface to LuaDec by wrapping the unsafe FFI calls in memory-safe abstractions.
 All public APIs are designed to prevent undefined behavior and memory safety issues.